ArronJablonowski/OpenClawNotes/README.md

 ## 4. 🤖 LLM / AI User Configuration
 - **Create a secondary User Account** with (*temporary*) admin privileges.
-  - *Note: Admin rights will be removed after tool installation for security.*
+  - *Note: Admin rights will be removed after tool installation for security/least privilege.*
   - Settings > Users & Groups > Add User
 - Now log into the new secondary account; skip Apple ID sign-in for security/privacy.
   - *Note: The following installs and commands will happen under this secondary account.*